drummer1992/sito/README.md

 required()
 ```

-Method takes flag `isRequired` so you can disable such check on the fly.
+Method takes flag `enabled` so you can disable such check on the fly.

 ```js
 await required(false).isValid(null) // => true